Victorian Railways E type carriage: South Australian cars

 The South Australian cars were allocated to the Mount Gambier overnight service, with Finnis and Angas being externally rebuilt in 1953 to provide a better quality of travel.
 Tambo, Onkaparinga, and Dargo were not refurbished, though, at some point, Onkaparinga was fitted with steel sheeting over the sides in an attempt to preserve the timber.
 In 1972, the South Australian Railways sold Onkaparinga to the Marbury School in Aldgate, with bogies.
 In 1988, it was donated to the Port Dock Station Railway Museum.

 In 1974, Dargo was condemned and sold without bogies to a private property in Lameroo, South Australia, where it was stored undercover.
 Tambo followed in 1975.
 On 24 September 1976, while on the Mount Gambier run, Angas caught fire due to a worn brake block generating sparks and heat.
 There were no injuries and passengers were transferred to an adjacent carriage, but most of the car was damaged and the repair cost was estimated to be "in excess of $30,000".
 As a result, the car was withdrawn from service.
 At the same time the other cars were withdrawn and placed into storage.

 Finnis and Angas were passed to the Australian Railway Historical Society's South Australian division, operating as SteamRanger.
-Finniss stayed at SteamRanger, where it still operates, while Angas was sold to the Yorke Peninsula Railway, due to the high cost of repairing it.
+Finnis stayed at SteamRanger, where it still operates, while Angas was sold to the Yorke Peninsula Railway, due to the high cost of repairing it.
 Angas eventually ended up in New South Wales, where it was repaired and turned into B&B accommodation.
 It was planned that Tambo would go to the Pichi Richi Railway but, after being stored for several years at Peterborough, it was transferred to SteamRanger in 1980, then awaiting restoration at their Dry Creek depot.